metosin/reitit/doc/advanced/composing_routers.md

       (list match))))
 ```

+Then, we need some router (references).

-A router that can be updated on demand, for example based on a domain event when a new entry in inserted into a database.
-We'll wrap the router into a `atom` to achieve this.
+First, a reference to a router that can be updated on demand on background, for example when a new entry in inserted into a database.
+We'll wrap the router into a `atom`:

 ```clj
 (def beer-router